 Usually, there is an air gap between a cover glass or a touchscreen and the display behind it.
 This causes the image to lose its brilliance and creates annoying reflections.
 Optical Bonding fills and eliminates the air gap with a high quality transparent adhesive.
-This significantly reduces the reflections at the slit caused by light refraction.
+This significantly reduces the reflections caused by light refraction.

 Optically bonded touch systems are thus also suitable for use in bright environments.
 The special adhesive technology Optical Bonding ensures a clear view of the display even in unfavorable lighting conditions.